Academic Purchases, Classroom Streaming and Purchase Orders

 Middle and High School $89

 This Academic Rights DVD is 69 minutes, has English subtitles, divided into chapters, and includes a classroom discussion guide and relevant and engaging lessons (listed below).
 Academic reviews are also listed below.
 TEACHERS ask your school librarian or department chair to order Mother for your classroom!
+Free Shipping.
 Purchase order information below.

 University/College with PPR $195